Ethnographic Lithuania: History

 According to the interpretation of Polish historian Piotr Lossowski, the concept of ethnographic Lithuania clashed with the right for self-determination of people living in that large territory, particularly Poles and Belarusians, who, according to the supporters of the ethnographic Lithuania, were "slavicized Lithuanians" who needed to be re-Lithuanized.
 They argued that an individual cannot choose his ethnicity and nationality, which are determined not by language but by ancestry.

 In 1920, Lithuanian politician Mykolas Biržiška wrote about nationality: "One cannot define it according to the opinion of every individual.
 Belonging or not to a given nationality is not something everybody can decide for themselves, it is not something that can be solved according to political liberalism, even if hidden under the cloak of democratic slogans.
 It is too complex, too tied with ancient history, too related with the history of a given nation, for the will or passivity of any individual to challenge it. [...]
-Ethnographic Lithuania does not end where the locals no longer speak Lithuanian, it spreads further, to the regions which do not speak - but used to - Lithuanian, since it is composed of one Lithuanian nation, regardless of whether it speaks Lithuanian, has forgotten the language or even holds it in contempt."The geographical scope of ethnographic Lithuania was noted in 1905, the year of Great Seimas of Vilnius, when Russian prime minister Sergei Witte received the following memorial: "Lithuanians, knowing that territory inhabited by them since the historical times consists of the Lithuanian gubernyas of the Northwestern Krai: Vilna Governorate, Kovno Governorate and Grodno Governorate, part of Courland and Suwałki Governorate (incorporated into the Kingdom of Poland), consider them in the ethnographic perspective Lithuanian, and their inhabitants living there alongside the Lithuanians as either newcomers - such as Poles, Jews and Russians - or slavicized Lithuanians, such as Belarusians."According to the interpretations of Polish historian, demands of this early program would only slightly be modified in the coming decades (some would also include part of the Minsk Governorate around Naugardukas and the Lithuanian Minor territory around Memel).
+Ethnographic Lithuania does not end where the locals no longer speak Lithuanian, it spreads further, to the regions which do not speak - but used to - Lithuanian, since it is composed of one Lithuanian nation, regardless of whether it speaks Lithuanian, has forgotten the language or even holds it in contempt."

+According to the interpretations of Polish historian, demands of this early program would only slightly be modified in the coming decades (some would also include part of the Minsk Governorate around Navahrudak and the Lithuanian Minor territory around Memel).
 In essence, Lithuanian elites demanded the creation of a Lithuanian country with 125000 sqmi, from the Baltic Sea in the West, Daugava River in the north, to Bug River and Polesie marshes in the south.
 That territory was inhabited in the early 20th century by 5,850,000 people; out of those, according to the official Russian Empire statistics, linguistic Lithuanians formed 1,659,000 - i.e. less than 30%.
 Out of the regions mentioned in the 1905 declaration, only the Kovno Governorate and the northern part of Suwałki Governorate had a clear Lithuanian-speaking majority.

 The concept of ethnographic Lithuania conflicted with the newly established Polish state, which sought to create a national Polish state on the territory of the former Polish-Lithuanian Commonwealth.
+The Vilnius region, claimed by both nations, became a major point of contention.
+While Polish cartographers like Eugeniusz Romer and Kazimierz Nitsch emphasized the Polish character of the region based on language and religion, Lithuanian cartographers argued for its inclusion in "ethnographic Lithuania" based on historical and "racial" arguments, often portraying the local Slavic-speaking populations as "polonized" or "slavicized" Lithuanians.

 Currently, the Republic of Lithuania has no territorial claims.

+Cartographic representation

+Cartography played a crucial role in visualizing and promoting the idea of "ethnographic Lithuania."
+Maps were not merely scientific documents but powerful political tools.